-Reporting: Jordan O'Brien
+Reporting by Jordan O'Brien

-Photos and Video: Nissa Tzun
+Photos and Video by Nissa Tzun and Joseph Lankowski

-Archival Images: Rafael Olivas family archive
+Archival Images courtesy of the Rafael Olivas family archive

 A video collage to commemorate Rafael Olivas' life.
 The song was written by Olivas and a friend.
 The song is rapped by Olivas.
 Video and photos from the Rafael Olivas family.
 Music used with permission by the Rafael Olivas family.
 Video by Nissa Tzun